CALIFORNIA ADVANCEMENT RESEARCHERS ASSOCIATION

 Section C. Election of Board.

 Directors will serve a term of three (3) years, and shall serve no more than two (2) consecutive terms.
 Tenure of directors whose terms of service are ending may be extended for one year at the request of the Board.
 Extensions are limited to one year during a term of service.
 The President shall serve a lifetime maximum of three (3) years in that role.
 Former Board members must have a minimum of a one (1) year break in service from the Board to be eligible for re-election.
 Board members will serve on a calendar year basis to coordinate with the fiscal year.
-Elections will be held each Fall to fill positions that will be vacated.
-New and retiring board members will attend the first full day board meeting following election and/or the board meeting in which transfer occurs.
+Elections will be held late summer or early fall to fill positions that will be vacated.
+New and retiring Board members will attend the first full day Board meeting following election and/or the Board meeting in which transfer occurs.
 The Secretary shall be the Nominations Committee Chair.
 The President shall appoint a Nominations Committee Chair to handle the elections when the Secretary is a candidate for re-election.
-The Nominations Committee Chair shall appoint members to the Committee.
+The Nominations Committee Chair may appoint members to the Committee.
 Nominations Committee members shall not be allowed on the ballot.
 The Nominations Committee shall prepare a slate to present to the CARA membership and prepare the ballots.
 The ballots may be electronic.
 Only CARA members in good standing shall be eligible to vote in Board elections.
-The CARA Administrator shall receive and tabulate votes and prepare a report for the Nominations Chair.
-The Nominations Chair will report election results to the board and notify the membership.
+Either the CARA Administrator or the Nominations Committee Chair shall receive and tabulate the votes.
+The Nominations Chair will report election results to the Board and the Board will notify the membership.
 If there is a tie vote in the general election, the candidates will go before the CARA Board for a vote and a decision.
 If one or both of the candidates are current CARA Board members, those Board members will abstain from voting.
-Within 30 days of the announcement of the election results, the Board-elect will decide among themselves the four officers and assign Board duties as set forth in Article IV, Section B above.
+At a Board meeting following the election, the Board-elect will decide among themselves the four officers and assign Board duties as set forth in Article IV, Section B above

 Section D. Board Vacancies.